taylor-training-courses/installations/linux/common/Groovy.md

 Open VSCode:

 * Go to Extensions
-* Search for "Java"
+* Search for "Groovy"
-* Choose the "Java" extension by Oracle
+* Choose the "Groovy" extension by Mellow Marshmellow (or another one, there isn't an "official" extension)